Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 Run Apps on your own cloud (BYOC)
 #################################

-**Audience:** Users looking to run Lightning Apps on their own private cloud.
+**Audience:** Users looking to run Lightning Apps on their own private cloud infrastructure.
+The following document assumes basic familiarity with configuration cloud provider infrastructure.

 ----